AriFordsham/GHCWiki/status/ghc-8.6.1.md

 Below are the major highlights of 8.6.

+- The `ghc-heap-view` package has been merged into GHC, allowing introspection into the structure of GHC's heap.
+(Michal Terepeta, [ Phab:D3055](https://phabricator.haskell.org/D3055))

 - Improved support for **cross-compilation** (Moritz Angermann)

 - Deriving via?
 (Ryan GL Scott)